contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 ### 27.3.2 Planning and Scheduling a Temple Sealing

-#### 27.3.2.1 Receiving a Recommend for Living Ordinances
+#### 27.3.2.1 Receiving a Recommend for Living Ordinances for Sealing a Husband and Wife

+To be sealed to a spouse, members must be endowed.
+They must also have the following:

-A member must receive a recommend for living ordinances to be sealed to his or her spouse.
-For information about these recommends, see [26.3](26-temple-recommends.md#263-general-guidelines-for-issuing-temple-recommends).
+* A temple recommend for living ordinances (see [26.3.3](26-temple-recommends.md#2633-issuing-temple-recommends-for-living-ordinances)).
+* A current temple recommend for endowed members (see [26.3.2](26-temple-recommends.md#2632-issuing-temple-recommends-for-endowed-members)).

 #### 27.3.2.2 Contacting the Temple

-Members who are planning to be sealed to a spouse should contact the temple in advance to schedule the ordinance (see [27.1.2](27-temple-ordinances-for-the-living.md#2712-scheduling-temple-ordinances)).
+Members who are planning to be sealed to a spouse should contact the temple in advance to schedule the ordinance.
+They may do so after they have met with their bishop (see [27.1.2](27-temple-ordinances-for-the-living.md#2712-verifying-records-and-receiving-a-temple-recommend-for-living-ordinances)).
 The temple will provide instructions when the appointment is scheduled.

 #### 27.3.2.3 Obtaining a Marriage License

-Before being married, a couple must obtain a legal marriage license that is valid where the marriage will be performed.
-If the couple plans to be both married and sealed during the same ceremony, they must bring a valid marriage license to the temple.
+Where local laws permit, members can be married and sealed in the same temple ceremony.
+Before being married in the temple, a couple must obtain a legal marriage license that is valid where the marriage will be performed.
+The license is reviewed when verifying information through Ordinance Preparation (see [27.1.2](27-temple-ordinances-for-the-living.md#2712-verifying-records-and-receiving-a-temple-recommend-for-living-ordinances)).
+The couple must also bring the marriage license to the temple.

 Couples being sealed after a civil marriage do not need to bring a marriage license to the temple.
-Instead, they provide the date and location of their civil marriage as part of the record verification process.
+Instead, they provide the date and location of their civil marriage through Ordinance Preparation in [LCR](https://lcr.churchofjesuschrist.org) (see [27.1.2](27-temple-ordinances-for-the-living.md#2712-verifying-records-and-receiving-a-temple-recommend-for-living-ordinances)).

-#### 27.3.2.4 Escorts for the Bride and Groom
+#### 27.3.2.4 Escorts for the Couple Being Sealed

-An endowed sister may accompany the bride to assist her in the dressing room.
-An endowed brother may do the same for the groom.
+An endowed sister may accompany the sister who is being sealed to assist her in the dressing room.
+An endowed brother may do the same for the brother who is being sealed.
 An escort must have a current temple recommend.
 The temple can provide an escort if needed.

 #### 27.3.2.5 Who Performs a Temple Sealing